Chinese people in Zambia: 5,000 Mining jobs in 2018

 Zambia is a leading exporter of copper and Chinese investment in the mining sector has been considerable.
 Chinese investment in mines has accompanied the migration of Chinese owners and managers.
 In 2018, a Chinese firm launched a $832 million copper mine, setting Zambia's mining sector on a recovery path with 5,000 new jobs, and deepening ties between the Chinese and Zambian people.

-Controversy
+Population integration issues

 Rapid population growth

 There were 19,845 Chinese people living in Zambia in September 2014 according to the Home Affairs ministry in data provided to respond to questions raised in parliament.In 2019, this number quadrupled to 80,000.
-This rapid growth has reignited internal debates about an alleged takeover of Zambia.

 2006 Race riots

 During the 2006 election, Michael Sata the opposition presidential candidate lost after campaigning on rhetoric that China exploited the country and turned it into a "dumping ground."
 Following his loss, in his stronghold of Lusaka, rioting broke out against Chinese businesses.

 In the following election in 2011, he would again campaign against Chinese investors, lambasting them for "taking over" Zambia.